Skip to main content

 Common questions about homeschooling in Missouri

-How many hours do I need to homeschool in Missouri?
+How do I start homeschooling in Missouri?

-What subjects are required in Missouri?
+What subjects are required for homeschooling in Missouri?

 Is standardized testing required for Missouri homeschoolers?